-Prerequisites: Approval of Department Chair or Department Internship Coordinator
+Prerequisites: Approval of Department Chair or Department Internship Coordinator Notes: This course is Pass/Fail.

-• Compare and differentiate between desirable and non-desirable clients.

-- Show basic business practices, including the ability to organize and work productively as a member of a team. - Describe the experience and how it advances an understanding of coursework concepts. - Illustrate an ability to enter a career in the design field.
+- Compare and differentiate between desirable and non-desirable clients. - Show basic business practices, including the ability to organize and work productively as a member of a team. - Describe the experience and how it advances an understanding of coursework concepts. - Illustrate an ability to enter a career in the design field.